nextcloud/documentation/admin_manual/operations/scaling_multiple_machines.rst

 ..
 Session Management (this section is a WIP pending testing based on customer feedback).

 ..
 The load balancer is to be configured to spread the workload across the various
-.. ownCloud application servers, with details to be filled in around session
+..
+Nextcloud application servers, with details to be filled in around session
 .. management upon further testing.

 Database Layer